-Auxiliary DC Backup Power Supply
+Auxiliary AC/DC Backup Power Supplies

-An auxiliary DC backup power supply module can be provided for powering the meter from an external 24VDC power source, like a station battery, in the event of power outages.
-It can be used either as a replacement for the internal NiMH backup battery, or as an additional backup power source for maintaining continuous uninterrupted operation of the meter.
+An auxiliary 24VDC or 85-265VAC/90-290VDC backup power supply module can be provided for powering the meter from an external power source, like a station battery, in the event of power outages.
+It can be used either as a replacement for the internal auxiliary backup battery, or as an additional backup source for maintaining continuous uninterrupted operation of the meter.

-The module can be installed in any expansion slot.
+The module can be installed into any expansion slot.